foxmask/yeoboseyo/README.md

 Services covered:

 - Joplin markdown editor
-- RSS Feedsc
+- RSS Feeds

-So today, you can read RSS Feeds and this will create note in Joplin automatically in the folder you set in the settings
+So today, you can read RSS Feeds and this will create notes in Joplin automatically in the folder you define in the settings

 ## Installation